annanda/emotion_detection_for_children_with_asd/README.md

 - classifier_model: the classifier model for the whole multimodal ED system, usually used together with early fusion method, or in case of just one modality.
 - model (within modality): the classifier model for the specific modality, usually used together with late fusion type.

+## Run data experiments script
+Run the script from the main folder /emotion_detection_system